jsvine/waybackpack/README.md

                         processing by the Wayback Machine or waybackpack.
   --root ROOT           The root URL from which to serve snapshotted
                         resources.
 Default: 'https://web.archive.org'
+  --from-date FROM_DATE
-  --start START         Timestamp-string indicating the earliest snapshot to
+                        Timestamp-string indicating the earliest snapshot to
                         download.
 Should take the format YYYYMMDDhhss, though you can omit as many of the trailing digits as you like.
 E.g., '201501' is valid.
-  --end END             Timestamp-string indicating the latest snapshot to
+  --to-date TO_DATE     Timestamp-string indicating the latest snapshot to
                         download.
 Should take the format YYYYMMDDhhss, though you can omit as many of the trailing digits as you like.
 E.g., '201604' is valid.